zkat/miette/README.md

+# `miette`

-you run miette?
+You run miette?
 You run her code like the software?
 Oh.
 Oh!
 Error code for coder!
 Error code for One Thousand Lines!

-## About
+### About

 `miette` is a diagnostic library for Rust.
 It includes a series of traits/protocols that allow you to hook into its error reporting facilities, and even write your own error reports!
 It lets you define error types that can print out like this (or in any format you like!):

 <img src="https://raw.githubusercontent.com/zkat/miette/main/images/serde_json.png" alt="Hi! miette also includes a screen-reader-oriented diagnostic printer that's enabled in various situations, such as when you use NO_COLOR or CLICOLOR settings, or on CI.
 This behavior is also fully configurable and customizable.
 For example, this is what this particular diagnostic will look like when the narrated printer is enabled:
 \